 When employee performance does not meet expectations managers must engage in the task of corrective action.
 In this session, managers learn the steps of positive corrective action.
 This is not a specific system within state government, but rather, a common-sense approach that puts the responsibility for improvement on the employee and the manager in a supportive role rather than an accusatory one.
-Such an approach puts the responsibility for improvement on the employee and the manager in a supportive role rather than an accusatory one.
+This type of methodology puts the responsibility for improvement on the employee and the manager in a supportive role rather than an accusatory one.
 Such an approach results in improved employee performance and motivates the employee to do a better job.

 Performance Objectives: At the completion of this course you should be able to:

 - Describe steps involved with handling performance issues without fostering resistance.

 - Demonstrate an ability to describe behavior without characterizing it.

 - Demonstrate an ability to focus employees on improvement and growth.